TamasSzalisznyi/tech-interview-workbook-TamasSzalisznyi/docs/module_advanced_test_automation.md

  - to build and improve the overall quality of the product
  - to reduce the possibility of failures caused by internal errors
  - show how the software working under certain conditions.
+ - to verify the system meets with specified requirements.
 <br>

 Test process would not:
 - prove that the software working well under every circumstance,
 - prove that the product is bug and failure free
-- In my opinion, the testing should not make acceptance criteria (except in TDD).
+- validate that the product meets with user needs (but can suggest some hints).

 To set up the requirements and to define when meet the product with stakeholders demand (or user demand) is a part of <br>
 the software design.
 A test can be good, but the program bad, if there are requirement gaps.

 #### What is the difference between Defect, Error, Failure?
-Error: can come from many circumstances. <br>
+Error (mistake): can come from many circumstances. <br>
 Developer made a mistake and stay in the code, or some other way the codebase is corrupted, or maybe <br>
 there are design or requirements failure.
+- static test can reveal them.

-Defect: an error can lead to failure but not necessary, only certain circumstances lead to failure. <br>
+Defect (bug, fault): an error can lead to failure but not necessary, only certain circumstances lead to failure. <br>
 If the part of the code containing the defect, is executed, or the environment changed it can lead to failure.
+- static test can reveal them.

-Failure: the inability of a system or component to perform its required functions.
+Failure (malfunction, issue, incident): the inability of a system or component to perform its required functions.
 - produces an incorrect result or
 - does not perform the correct action or
 - does not perform any action.
+    - dynamic test can find them

 #### What are the testing principles?
 1. Testing shows the presence of defects, not their absence.
 2. Exhaustive is impossible.
 By risk analysis and test techniques focus the test effort.
-3. Shift left - join the testing process early in the software development lifecycle.
+3. Shift left - join the testing process early in the software development lifecycle to save time and money.
 4. Defects cluster together.
 80%-20% rule. <br>
-Common experiences that critical parts (20%) containing the most defects (80%).
+Pareto principle, 80-20 rule.
+The majority of the defects (80%) caused by a few modules (20%).<br>
 5. Pesticide Paradox.
 Executing the same test does not find more defect. <br>
 (Except regression test.
 Regression test has a beneficial outcome to execute over and over.)
 6. Testing is context dependent.
 There is no universal test design pattern for every product.